ttungl/HeteroArchGen4M2S/README.md

 5. To read the results:

 	* Make sure you are in `HeteroArchGen4M2S` directory.

+	* Open the file `read_results.py`, change the benchmark name to be appropriate at line 47 (this will be updated for automatically updating the benchmark name soon!), then save and close the file.

 	* Run `python read_results.py`, the total cycles and network performance results are saved in `results` folder, under the names: `radix_totalCycles.out` and `radix_network_performance.out`.